In N Out Jobs | Fast Food Restaurant Hiring

 Work Authorization

 Like most employers in the U.S., the company requires all applicants to be legally allowed to work in the United States.
 That means you’ll need valid documentation that confirms your work eligibility before your first day.
 This typically includes a Social Security number, a state-issued ID, or other official proof of eligibility.
 At this time, the company does not offer visa sponsorship for entry-level roles.
-If you’re applying for a specialized corporate position and already have work authorization, you can check with the recruiter or HR department to confirm specific eligibility questions.

 Experience Expectations